 Sarah Johnson, MPA, MSW

 Sarah Johnson is a domestic violence and sexual assault therapist who completed her bachelor’s degree in public service and administration at Iowa State University and has two master’s degrees, one in public administration from Roosevelt University and one in social work from Illinois State University.
-She has a background in child welfare and education and with worked with homeless youth through Project Oz.
+She has a background in child welfare and education and worked with homeless youth through Project Oz.
 She also participates in youth-focused summer programs.
 She is passionate about creating a safe and peaceful world and provides therapy services for all those impacted by violence.
+As CFPA’s outreach therapist, she travels to locations that are more convenient or closer to the home of the survivor.
+For a full list of locations, click here.
 She also facilitates CFPA’s Family Violence Intervention Project classes for offenders.

 Teresa Markum, Therapy Supervisor, LCPC